RiftValleySoftware/RVS_GTDriver/README-MacOS-OBD-Harness.md

 =
 This is a test harness for the `RVS_BTDriver` library, but it has also been specifically designed to be useful to those that would like to have samples of implementation.

+This version of the test harness has been specifically designed for the [OBD](https://en.wikipedia.org/wiki/On-board_diagnostics) implementation of the driver.

 It has been designed as a fully-qualified MacOS application, complete with localization, release-quality user experience, error management and structure.

 LICENSE